Rioters who stormed US Capitol now face backlash at work

 “I’m horrified by the violence and destruction we saw yesterday and the pain it has caused so many,” Rouse said.
 “Our country desperately needs to come together to heal, and I will do everything I can to be a part of that process.”

-The Krew of Red Beans, a group which organizes parades, posted on Instagram that it would return $20,000 in donations it received from the market.
+The Krewe of Red Beans, a group which organizes parades, posted on Instagram that it would return $20,000 in donations it received from the market.

 Associated Press Writers Don Babwin in Chicago and Jake Bleiberg in Dallas and investigative researcher Randy Herschaft in New York contributed to this report.